-At the beginning of Na Perštýně Street stands the at the Bears house (U Medvidku) on the left side, where we can see two bears tied with chains behind the collars of a tree stump with the inscription "Zde slowe od starodawna u Nedwidků".
-The house was formerly also called "U Nedwidku" or "At the Black Bear" and is named after one of the owners, Jan Nedwidea, who founded a brewery here in 1466.
-Beer was brewed here continuously until 1898.
-At present, there is again a brewery - the smallest in the Czech Republic.
+At the Bears House (U Medvidku) can be found at the beginning of Na Perštýně Street on the left side, with the sign of two bears tied with chains behind the collars of a tree stump with the inscription „Zde slowe od starodawna u Nedwidků‟ (Here lies the old U Nedwidku).
+The house was also formerly called „U Nedwidku‟ or „At the Black Bear‟ and is named after one of the owners Jan Nedwidek, who founded a brewery here in 1466.
+The beer was brewed here continuously until 1898 and today again making it the Czech Republic’s smallest brewery.

 Where to go next: we reach the end of Na Perstye Street, where we will see the intersection of 4 streets.
 We head to Husova Street - the second from the left.